Machine learning for option pricing: an empirical investigation of network architectures: Fundamentals of neural networks

-where $H_i$ is the activation function and $y_i$ the output of perceptron $i$.
-We generally use the same activation function for each perceptron in a layer, in which case $H_j = H_i $ for all $i, j \in \{1, \dots, n\}$.
+where $H_i$ is the activation of unit $i$.
+In most applications, the same activation function is used throughout a layer, hence $H_i \equiv H$ for all $i$.

-The simplest example of a neural network is illustrated in Figure \ref{fig:multilayer_perceptron}, where the layers are densely connected, \textit{\textit{i.e.}} the outputs of one layer are the inputs for all perceptrons in the next layer.
-This network is called a multilayer perceptron (MLP).
+The simplest example of a feedforward neural network is the \emph{multilayer perceptron} (MLP), where layers are stacked and fully connected: the output of one layer serves as the input to the next; see Figure~\ref{fig:multilayer_perceptron}.

-In order to compute a desired quantity using a neural network, we need to estimate the appropriate parameters for the layers (perceptrons) of the network.
-Using the distance between the network output and the target output as an error measure, we can update the weights and biases in order to minimize this error.
-We refer to this distance as the loss, and call the function we minimize the loss function $J$, hence

-where $\mathbf y$ is the target output and $H(\mathbf{x}; \theta)$ is the actual output of the network given the input $\mathbf{x}$ and the parameters $\theta$.
-We will apply the stochastic gradient descent (SGD) algorithm in order to estimate the parameters of the network.
-The SGD is based on the following iterative updating formula for the computation of the next step

-where the parameter $\alpha$ is called the learning rate.
-In this algorithm, the entire data set is randomly partitioned into subsets of (nearly) equal size, called batches.
-The network parameters are updated via \eqref{eq:updating_weights} after calculating the gradient on each batch.
-Once the algorithm has passed through all batches, \textit{i.e.} the entire training data set, the procedure repeats.
-This is called an epoch, and the algorithm is terminated after a predetermined number of epochs or following some stopping criterion.
-The neural networks will be initialized using either the Glorot \cite{glorot_initializer} or the He \cite{he2015delving} initialization techniques.
+Consider a target output $\mathbf{y}$ and a neural network $H(\mathbf{x};\theta)$ with parameters $\theta$ (all weights and biases).
+We measure the discrepancy by a loss function $J$, \textit{e.g.}\ the mean squared error,